galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >   - {% icon param-check %} *”Combine data from multiple datasets”*: `No`
 >
 > 2. **Execute**

 {: .hands_on}

 ## **Group abundances**

-> ### {% icon hands_on %} Hands-on: This tool groups and converts UniRef50 gene family abundances generated with HUMAnN2 into GO slim terms.
+The group abundances tool groups and converts UniRef50 gene family abundances generated with HUMAnN2 into GO slim terms.
 Custom databases can be provided: a custom Gene Ontology file with the core ontology, a custom slim Gene Ontology with description of slim GO terms to use, and a custom mapping file for mapping UniRef50 gene families to GO terms.

+> ### {% icon hands_on %} Hands-on:

 >
 > 1. **Group abundances** {% icon tool %} with the following parameters: